10 Factors Influencing Taste Perception

 1. Age

 As you age, taste discrimination tends to decrease.
 Around age 45, taste buds begin to degenerate, and in your late 50s, taste loss becomes apparent, with sour perception less affected than the other tastes.
 In fact, in the elderly, taste thresholds for sweet, salt and bitter are 2.5 times higher than in younger consumers.
-To put in perspective, at age 20 or 30, you might only need one teaspoon of sugar in your coffee, and at age 75 you may need three teaspoons of sugar to get the same perceived sweetness.
+To put in perspective, at age 20 or 30, you might only need one teaspoon of sugar in your coffee, and at age 75 you may need three teaspoons of sugar to get the same perceived sweetness.2.
+Hunger

 Whether you’re overly hungry or satiated, your preference and discrimination abilities are often compromised.
 Hunger affects how food tastes by making consumers more sensitive to sweetness and saltiness, meaning those foods and beverages will often taste more impactful.
 This can be a downfall of many dieters as they reach for sweet or salty foods which may not be the healthiest options.
-Bitterness perception, however, is not affected by hunger.
+Bitterness perception, however, is not affected by hunger.3.
+Meal Timing & Choice

 Meal timing and choice also plays a role in taste perception.
 Depending on the meal, sensitivity is reduced for between one and four hours after eating or drinking.
-For example, A spicy/hot meal such as enchiladas will have a greater effect than a bland meal such as oatmeal and milk.
+For example, A spicy/hot meal such as enchiladas will have a greater effect than a bland meal such as oatmeal and milk.4.
+Smoking

 Smoking can damage nerve endings responsible for our sense of smell and taste.
 When smoking, taste buds come in contact with chemical compounds that decrease the taste buds’ ability to register salty, sweet, sour and bitter tastes.
 But in as few as 2 days after quitting, these nerves begin to heal and a person may experience that their sense of smell and taste is stronger than before.